connervieira/Optic/DOCUMENTATION.md

 The "Connection Settings" section contains settings relating to the connection between Optic and the Predator instance.

 - The "Instance Directory" setting should be used to specify the absolute directory path of the Predator instance directory.

+### Unlocking

+If you've purchased Optic Pro, now is a good time to make sure it has been unlocked.
+If you downloaded Optic Pro directly, then it should be automatically unlocked.
+However, if you're trying to unlock and existing Optic instance, or the automatic unlock failed, you should run the `unlock.php` script by navigating to it in your browser.
+For example: `http://192.168.0.76/optic/unlock.php`.
+You should see a message stating that Optic was successfully unlocked.

 ## Usage